usc-isi-i2/mowgli-in-the-jungle/README.md

-# mowgli-dev-framework
+# mowgli-jungle-framework
-A framework for developing solutions on the DARPA Machine commonsense development datasets.
+Jungle framework for developing solutions on the DARPA Machine commonsense development datasets within the Mowgli project.

-Currently it supports `anli`, `hellaswag`, `physicaliqa`, and `socialiqa`.
+Currently it supports the following datasets: `anli`, `hellaswag`, `physicaliqa`, and `socialiqa`.

 ### Directory structure